What is Coaching Psychology?

 Creative Coaching Practices: Art and Craft work, journal and writing projects and sand play.

 MSc Child and Adolescent Mental Health and Psychological Practice - Edinburgh University

 BSc Psychology Hons - Honors degree in psychology accredited by the British Psychological Society

 ICF Accredited Cognitive and Behaviour based Coaching - From The Performance Solution (ICF accredited Training)

 Foundation Diploma in Art and Design - Wimbledon College of Art

 From a coaching and therapy basis, I work with what I love, know, have studied, understand and have experienced, to bring a depth of insight to my clients.
 I work with anxiety, depression, stress, trauma, grief, change, social confidence, self-esteem, learning to love, eating disorders, panic, self-harm, relationship and communication enhancement, life direction, performance development, acceptance, presence, family communication, and leadership development.

 I am not a licensed psychologist, and so I cannot make a clinical diagnosis and I cannot advise on treatment.
-For this, you would require a doctorate level clinical psychologist or counselling psychologist or a psychiatrist, who is a medical doctor with extra training in diagnosis and medical treatment of mental health disorders.
+For this, you would require a doctorate level registered clinical psychologist, a registered counselling psychologist, or a registered psychiatrist.

-In issues of complex mental health issues, such as schizophrenia, psychosis, dementia, or with drug and alcohol addiction, I can offer a selection of suggestions of experts in the respective fields, some of whom I collaborate with to form care and support teams for those who require this.
+In issues of complex mental health issues, such as schizophrenia, psychosis, dementia, or with severe drug and alcohol addiction, I can offer a selection of suggestions of experts in their respective fields and detox facilities, some of whom I collaborate with to form care and support teams for those who require this.